There might be affiliate links in this post. If you click on a link and make a purchase, I receive a small commission. Read my disclosure policy here.

 but not putting away as much money as you would like?

 You might be wondering why, but don’t get too flustered…

-Your bank may be the culprit.
 It doesn’t have to be that way.

 Don’t miss out on how to truly set a goal you can monitor and hopefully reap the savings that you deserve.

 How to Turn Your Capital One Account into a Savings Hand Holder

 Your savings account is where real savings goes.
 It’s not to be confused with savings you reaped from smart spending.

 So if you used a coupon or bought something at a discounted price, you spent less than the retail price.
 That has it’s benefits.
 However, it’s not the type of savings that literally puts money into your bank account.
 I’ll show you a tutorial to do that.

 I confess.
 I can nerd out on the semantics.
 However, many people get excited about purchasing items at a deep discount.

 They might get more for their money, but real savings comes from saving, not spending!
 According to BankRate.com, most people don’t have enough money in an emergency fund.